VilleOlof/Toolbox/README.md

 These two parts are the only required parts of a module.
 But as mentioned above, you can just copy the template module and rename it.

+If any new dependencies are added alongside a new module, they will need to be added to the ./package.json file.
+And then run `npm install` to install the new dependencies.
+After that, run `npm run build` to build the project with the new dependencies.

 Note: Going to the settings page acts like a soft-refresh.
 Any temporary data that is stored in the module will be lost.
 It will destroy the component and re-create it.